For trail walkers, a shady tree is a welcome friend, and in Pafuri there are many old friends.

 In themselves, the mature trees are objects of beauty.
 When old age or a flood takes a big one, it is like a loss in the family.
 The ancient baobabs are the stars, the visitor favorites that remind us we’re in the tropical zone.
 On an extra hot day (the norm so far this year), when animals are lying low, the guides can always fall back on their tree lore and the baobab has plenty.
 At this time of year, they are especially lovely with green leaves that are browsed by nyala, kudu and elephant.

-The baobabs live on different time scale to us humans.
+The baobabs live on a different time scale to us humans.
 In the arid Limpopo, they may not even get to maturity and bear fruit for 200 years.
 Sadly, it seems that climate change may be to blame for the loss in recent years of some of the largest and oldest specimens.
-Walking trails guide Calvin de la Rey recently found a baobab embraced by a strangler fig, two giants engaged in a century long battle.
+Walking safaris guide Calvin de la Rey recently found a baobab embraced by a strangler fig, two giants engaged in a century long battle.
 A third giant had joined the fray, as some of the outer bark had been gouged by an elephant looking for moisture in the layers beneath.
 Usually the baobab can survive this – unlike other trees, where the bark is essential to water delivery to the branches, the baobab can absorb water through the full trunk.
 Indeed, humans have long harvested bark for a multitude of uses including ropes, fishing baskets and building materials.
 The fruit pods – if you can find one intact before the elephants – are delicious to snack.

 There are plenty of reasons for walkers to love trees, but one stands out: they defend us from the heavy gaze of the sun.
 A good canopy makes the difference between a pleasant hike and a weary slog.
 Although the groves of ana trees go against the flow and lose their leaves in summer, we have no shortage of shade for trailists, and both the nyala berry and sycamore figs come supplied with buttress root systems for seating.